pipeops-dev/pipeops-docs/docs/Integrations/do-on-pipeops.md

 5. After authorization, you will be redirected back to PipeOps.
 If successful, you'll see DigitalOcean listed as a connected provider.

-Now that you've connected your Digital Ocean account to PipeOps, you can create a server on your connected account using this guide [here](/docs/servers/server-provisioning).
+Now that you've connected your Digital Ocean account to PipeOps, you can create a server on your connected account using this [guide](/docs/servers/server-provisioning).